wttomko/CLI_Tasks/README.md

   - **[5] Clear All Tasks**: Delete all tasks from the list.
   - **[6] Exit**: Exit the program.

-  **Options 2, 3, and 4 all require exactly 2 inputs from the user: The number 2,3,4 -followed by the number of the task you wish to change/remove**
+  **Options 2, 3, and 4 all require exactly 2 inputs from the user: The number 2,3, or 4 -followed by the number of the task you wish to change/remove**

 ### 3. **User Input**
 - The program waits for the user to input a choice.